fpereiro/gotoB/tutorial.md

 In a web application, frontend and backend interact constantly.

 gotoв is a frontend library, so by itself it cannot allow you to create a complete web application.
-We will however create a small "mock server" that will allow our tutorial to look pretty much like the real thing, so that when you have your server, your frontend will be ready!
+We will however create a small "mock server" that will allow our tutorial to look pretty much like the real thing, so that when you have your server, your frontend will be ready for it!

 ### js... what is it good for?